Green muni bonds: Responsible investing in a centuries-old asset class

 New York State issued one of the first notable municipal bonds in 1818, raising $7 million to finance construction of the Erie Canal, which connected the Great Lakes to the Atlantic Ocean by way of the Hudson River.

 The successful project inspired governments around the U.S. to quickly follow suit with their own bonds to pay for bridges, roads and waterworks.
 Today, municipal bonds are a massive $3.7 trillion market.
-It is an asset class favored by individual investors and retirees seeking to benefit from a key distinguishing feature, tax-exempt interest income.
+It is an asset class favoured by individual investors and retirees seeking to benefit from a key distinguishing feature, tax-exempt interest income.
 But investors are increasingly looking at this market—and the closely-related taxable municipal segment representing about 18%1 of the municipal bond market—for another reason: municipal bonds are a natural fit for responsible investment and “green” initiatives.
 These types of investments seek to finance projects that provide both financial returns for investors and environmental and other benefits for state and local governments.

 Municipalities have been providing socially beneficial and environmentally responsible projects for generations, long before the concept of green investing became a household term.